 - primary data collection covering both supply and demand side assessments.

-Data collection tools include in-depth interviews, key informant interviews and focus group discussions with service providers, service managers, service recipients, and community people.
+Data collection tools included in-depth interviews, key informant interviews and focus group discussions with service providers, service managers, service recipients, and community people.

-To understand the supply side effects, our team would conduct in-depth interviews with different types of service providers like government health and family planning fieldworkers, facility-based workers, facility managers in addition to informal sector service providers and health workers in private/non-government health facilities.
-For conducting focus group discussions, Health Assistants, EPI technologists, Family Welfare Assistant, Family Welfare Visitor, Brac’s Shebika (DOTS providers) will be approached.
-To assess the demand side effects, fo will be conducted with pregnant women, recent mothers, mothers of under-five, and patients with TB, diabetes, hypertension and COPD at village, union, upazila, district and Dhaka North City Corporation levels along with interviews of community leaders.
+To understand the supply side effects, our team conducted in-depth interviews with different types of service providers like government health and family planning fieldworkers, facility-based workers, facility managers in addition to informal sector service providers and health workers in private/non-government health facilities.
+For conducting focus group discussions, Health Assistants, EPI technologists, Family Welfare Assistant, Family Welfare Visitor, Brac’s Shebika (DOTS providers) were approached.
+To assess the demand side effects, focus groups were conducted with pregnant women, recent mothers, mothers of under-five, and patients with TB, diabetes, hypertension and COPD at village, union, upazila, district and Dhaka North City Corporation levels along with interviews of community leaders.

-At the national level, findings from key informant interviews with senior government officials from directorate general of health and family planning services, Bangladesh chemists and druggist association, private clinic and diagnostic centre’s owner’s association, prominent health personalities, academics and development partners is also a core part of the research methods.
+At the national level, key informant interviews were conducted with senior government officials from directorate general of health and family planning services, Bangladesh chemists and druggist association, private clinic and diagnostic centre’s owner’s association, prominent health personalities, academics and development partners.

-The study will focus on Dhaka division, Narayanganj district, given that there has been a higher number of confirmed Covid-19 cases than elsewhere.
-Each remaining level of administrative unit has been selected randomly from this district (Rupganj upazila, Bhalaboo union) along with ward-4 (Mirpur) of Dhaka North City Corporation.
-As a result, both urban and rural settings will be covered.
+The study was focused on Dhaka division, Narayanganj district, given that there had been a higher number of confirmed Covid-19 cases than elsewhere.
+Each remaining level of administrative unit was selected randomly from this district (Rupganj upazila, Bhalaboo union) along with ward-4 (Mirpur) of Dhaka North City Corporation.
+As a result, both urban and rural settings were covered.